huchenlei/stable-diffusion-ps-pea/README.md

 5. Inpaint
    - Create a selection and hit generative fill will by default will trigger inpaint with reference to a reasonable context (512x512?).
-   - Provide another button (choose custom inpaint reference area besides inpaint button to let user specify another selection)
+   - [*DONE*] Provide another button (choose custom inpaint reference area besides inpaint button to let user specify another selection)
+   - Provide a progress on UI to show user the current state.
 6. Connection management.

 # Development